 - Apply warm compresses on the eyelid that can loosen the crust, bacteria, dust, and grime, and reduce inflammation.

 - Push out excessive oil accumulated in the gland by lightly massaging the eyelids.

-- Dilute some baby shampoo in warm water and apply it on the eyelids.
+- Dilute some baby shampoo in warm water and apply it to the eyelids.
 Gently scour the eyelids using a cotton swab for about 15 sec or soak a cotton ball in the shampoo mixture and cautiously apply it on the eyelashes.
 Finally, wash the eyelids and eyelashes using warm water.

 - When dandruff is present in the scalp, it is recommended to use anti-dandruff shampoo or anti-bacterial shampoo to wash the hair and scalp.

-A small amount of lubricating or antibiotic ointment or eyedrop is gently applied on the base of the eyelashes with clean fingers before bedtime, and then rinsed with water to avoid irritation caused by dry eyes, to reduce redness and swelling, and clogging of the oil glands.
+The ophthalmologist will often prescribe artificial tears and steroid or antibiotic eyedrops.
+A small amount of lubricating or antibiotic ointment or eyedrops is gently applied on the base of the eyelashes with clean fingers before bedtime.
+The solution is then rinsed with water to avoid irritation caused by dry eyes, to reduce redness and swelling, and clogging of the oil glands.

-- In some patients, chalazia (cysts in the eyelid) are formed due to the accumulation of oily secretions.
+If the case is severe, antibiotics or steroids can be taken orally in the form of tablets.
+In some patients, chalazia, which refers to the presence of cysts in the eyelid, are formed due to the accumulation of oily secretions.
 In such cases, surgery is required.

-- To control the growth of bacteria on the skin, antiseptic sprays are also prescribed.
+To control the growth of bacteria on the skin, antiseptic sprays are also prescribed.